ThoriumGroup/viewerSync/README.rst

 viewers selected.
 If no viewers are selected, all viewers on the root node graph level are synchronized.

-From that point on, whenever you switch an input on one viewer, the other viewers will switch to the same input.
+From that point on, certain designated settings are synced between those viewers whenever you change one of those settings on either one.
+Those settings are selectable from a new 'Viewer Sync' tab in the Viewer settings.
+You can choose to sync channels, inputs, viewed input number, luts, input processes, color corrections, overlays, rois, and more.

 To remove the synchronization from nodes, select the nodes you wish to remove synchronization from, and select 'Remove Viewer Sync'.
 If no nodes are